riya-singh28/deepchem-server/docs/source/index.rst

 To get started with DeepChem Server:

 1. **Installation**: Clone the repository and run the server using Docker
 2. **Upload Data**: Use the API or Python client to upload your datasets
-3. **Featurize**: Transform your molecular data using DeepChem featurizers
+3. **Use Core Primitives**: Transform data, train models, and run inference using the four main primitives
-4. **Build Models**: Train and deploy machine learning models
+4. **Deploy Models**: Access functionality through REST API endpoints

 Server Setup
 ~~~~~~~~~~~~